damianham/builder/README.md

 ### Step 4  - customize the view templates in the templates folder to your liking

-Edit builder/templates/(ng|rails|restangular)/*.erb.
+Edit builder/templates/(ng|rails|restangular) .erb template files.
 These templates are used to generate the artifacts.
 Note that if you are using the AngularRails builder then the templates that are used are in the folder **templates/ng**.
 If you use a RestAngular based builder then some templates are in the folder **templates/restangular**.